Last Updated on October 27, 2022 by Ellen Christian

 This farmer’s market garden pasta recipe is the perfect vegetable based healthy recipe for busy nights.
 I try very hard to menu plan to stay on top of what I’m making each night for dinner.
 I write each meal idea on my planner so I remember to defrost meat in time to make dinner.
 Some days I totally forget or find I am missing one key ingredient.
 This recipe was created on one of those nights.
-This post has been sponsored, but the story is my own.

 Farmer’s Market Garden Pasta Recipe

 I hate food waste.
 There is nothing that bothers me more than buying an ingredient for dinner and having it spoil before I have the chance to use it.
 This past summer, we had more tomatoes from the garden than we could use.
 I had planned to make this Farmer’s Market Garden Pasta recipe for dinner but when I went to get the tomatoes from the refrigerator, they had gone bad.
 I tossed them to the chickens to enjoy and thankfully had a can of diced tomatoes on hand to save the day.